AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/site/source/_posts/1 Initial Set-up/bring-up-rb5.md

 ```
  This will ask you for a password, which is 'oelinux123'

-This will successfully complete the SSH connection, through which you can remotely access the RB5 terminal.
+This will successfully complete the SSH connection, through which you can remotely access the Qualcomm Robotics RB5 terminal.

 ## HDMI Display